Where Do I Start?

 Most people in the area want to take advantage of our abundant local supply of wood.
 There are numerous suppliers to be found and often your best bet is to ask around locally and see who is recommended as supplying decent dry wood.
 Alternatively you may have access to free wood or decide to get a ‘Scavenging Permit’ from the Forestry Commission.
 The most important thing about burning wood is to make sure that it is seasoned and DRY!

 A multifuel stove offers you more flexibility over all since you can burn HETAS approved solid fuel as well as wood and peat based products.
-However if you have a stove which is designed to burn wood only and you get stuck with a wet load or have not yet got a wood management in place yet then you can opt to burn one of the compressed wood briquette products on the market such as Verdo.
+However if you have a stove which is designed to burn wood only and you get stuck with a wet load or have not yet got a wood management in place yet then you can opt to burn one of the compressed wood briquette products on the market.
 Peat is also suitable for wood burning stoves.

 For more information please read our Fuel section.